-Besides challenging the victims, communities' ignoring instances of harm can fuel further harm.
+Community members often ignore the harms they witness, which can further fuel harm.
 P13 was a victim herself and has witnessed harm in the Overwatch community.
-She talked about how she was disappointed by the bystanders who do not speak up for the victims: \begin{quote}\textit{ ``Most people just think that the game is over, there is no point in trying to help even your teammates, and think they will just end the game and try again another game.
+She talked about how she was disappointed by the bystanders who did not speak up for the victims: \begin{quote}\textit{ ``Most people just think that the game is over; there is no point in trying to help even your teammates, and think they will just end the game and try again another game.
 Since it is online, most people don't realize that it can actually hurt people what someone says.'' }\end{quote}

 Further, community members can feed into harm by rewarding offenders with attention and positive reactions.
-P17 talked about why he used to do harm intentionally to get attention from friends:
+P17 talked about why he used to harm intentionally to get attention from friends:

 \begin{quote}\textit{ ``All my friends found it funny.
 The reason I said those things was not for [the victim \ldots] It's for them [my friends] to laugh.
 It's for the reaction.
 It's the adrenaline rush of being the center of attention, you know?'' }\end{quote}